-Sarah Lonzi was named full-time assistant cross country / track coach in July 2018 and begins her third season at St. Bonaventure in 2020.
+Sarah Lonzi was named full-time assistant cross country / track coach in July 2018 and begins her fourth season at St. Bonaventure in 2021.

 During her first season with the Bonnies running programs, men's freshman Logan Caruso earned a pair of Atlantic 10 Cross Country Rookie of the Week honors, becoming the first men's runner in program history to do so.
 The men's cross country team also won Erie's Race in the Park.
 In men's track, Bona runners set program records in the 800 and 5000 meters.
 On the women's side, Bona runners set top-five times in program history in nearly every track event.